2-bee/2-bee.github.io/_features/02-analysis.md

 The _interactive_ plot above is showing insights into the countries with the biggest beehives population.
-We see that most of these countries are big in terms of size like India, China, Russia and America.
-This is not a huge surprise since they have a lot of aggricultural area that bees can exploit.
+We see that most of these countries are big in terms of size like India, China, Russia, and America.
+This is not a huge surprise since they have a lot of agricultural areas that bees can exploit.
 Although it is important to look at top ten by beehives number, we don't believe this is a fair competition for smaller countries, this is why we will show the top ten by density - just press the button in the graphic!
-You see how the plot changed?
+Do you see how the plot is changing?
-We clearly see a shift towards smaller countries, only turkey preserves it's spot in the top ten and Korea made it to the first spot!
+We clearly see a shift towards smaller countries, only turkey preserves its spot in the top ten and Korea made it on the podium!

 ------